Treacher Collins Syndrome

-Individual treatment plans and surgeries for Treacher Collins Syndrome in NYC will vary on a patient to patient basis depending on the severity of the condition and the features affected.
-Dr. Hoffman will tailor your treatment and surgeries to provide the best results for your individual Treacher Collins Syndrome.
-Some of the surgeries available to correct the facial deformities common to Treacher Collins Syndrome in NY can include airway management with neonatal distraction, cleft palate repair at 1 year, lower eyelid surgery, Bone grafts for missing or deficient cheekbones at 5 years, nasal surgery to improve breathing and cosmetic appearance, ear surgery at 6 years, dental appliance or braces to help fix crowded teeth, bone graft for a small jawbone at 4 to 7 years, and distraction osteogenesis to lengthen to jawbone.
-Children with Treacher Collins Syndrome in New York often need more than one surgery to improve the many features and facial functions that may be affected by this condition.
+Individual treatment plans and surgeries for Treacher Collins syndrome in NYC will vary on a patient-to-patient basis depending on the severity of the condition and the features affected.
+Our oral surgeons will tailor your treatment and surgeries to provide the best results for your individual Treacher Collins syndrome.
+Some of the surgeries available to correct the facial deformities common to Treacher Collins syndrome in NY can include airway management with neonatal distraction, cleft palate repair at 1 year, lower eyelid surgery, bone grafts for missing or deficient cheekbones at 5 years, nasal surgery to improve breathing and cosmetic appearance, ear surgery at 6 years, dental appliance or braces to help fix crowded teeth, bone graft for a small jawbone at 4 to 7 years, and distraction osteogenesis to lengthen to jawbone.
+Children with Treacher Collins syndrome in New York often need more than one surgery to improve the many features and facial functions that may be affected by this condition.
 Dr. Hoffman and the staff at Staten Island Oral Surgery will help you and your child through the process of the variety of surgeries that may be needed and the recovery after each to ensure that your child receives the best possible results.

-Different surgeries are available at Staten Island Oral Surgery to treat the wide range of symptoms that those with Treacher Collins Syndrome may present.
+Different surgeries are available at Staten Island Oral Surgery to treat the wide range of symptoms that those with Treacher Collins syndrome may present.
 These surgeries are performed at various times, mandibular or jaw distraction for babies with airway issues, cleft palate repair which is performed at one year occurs much earlier than ear repair, which must wait until the ears are fully developed at approximately six years of age.
 Dr. Hoffman and the staff at Staten Island Oral Surgery provide safe, excellent patient care.
-We use the most advance techniques in all of our reconstructive procedures to ensure your satisfaction and peace of mind.
-We offer you our training and expertise, so you and your child can heal from Teacher Collins Syndrome in New York City.
+We use the most advanced techniques in all of our reconstructive procedures to ensure your satisfaction and peace of mind.
+We offer you our training and expertise so you and your child can heal from Teacher Collins syndrome in New York City.